Midwife in the Tire Swing

 “Oh...”
 Samantha laughed.
 She touched her hair to see if it had come loose.
 It had not.
 “You mean... in the back?”
 She rose and circled the Chevy Six.
 Lucy had jacked it up onto cement blocks.
 Underneath oily iridescences shone.
 “It’s got a leak.”

 “Old cars leak.
-I filled it up with oil—the transmission, gear box?—and the motor.
+I filled it up with oil—gear oil for the transmission, the gear box?
 Yesterday.
 Put in a quart of gas and cranked her.
 Gaskets shot.
 Figures—fifty years and all.
 Good thing I drained it first, the oil and gas would have turned to varnish.
 Good for nothing then.”

 Getting the Chevy Six free enough to move—a flat cleared patch on three sides, back and the two sides—had taken him a week.
 The car he winched into the barn, using sixty feet of aileron cable and the hand-cranked winch the paper mill roustabouts called a come-along.

 “DazL’s usually asleep in the house.
 In Cat’s room.
 They just watch each other sleep.
 He wakes up, she wakes up.
 Check to see if they’re OK and nod off again.
 The kid sleeps like a, a...”
 Samantha did not want to say ‘sleeps like a baby.’ “...an overdose of dextromethorphan.”

 Lucy looked up from adjusting the wrist joint of a piston.
 “Watch what she feeds the kid.
 Cat’s not all there and she’s got a medicine cabinet that’d put any clinic to shame.”

 Samantha’s appraising look said this was something new.
 “We are related?
 This is not all make-believe to have me and Sarah get along like, like... like what?
 Mother and daughter?
 Auntie and Niece?
 I can swing both ways.
 What do you get out of all this maneuvering that’s going on around here?
 More than my kid watching Cat sleep...”